-Evidence to establish this criterion could include evidence of community need /desire for service levels/projects and limited council resourcing alternatives.
+The IP&R documents and the council's application should provide evidence to establish this criterion.
+This could include evidence of community need /desire for service levels/projects and limited council resourcing alternatives.

-Evidence could also include the assessment of the council's financial sustainability conducted by Government agencies.
+Evidence could also include the analysis of the council's financial sustainability conducted by Government agencies.